8 Day Winter Package | Ring Road of Iceland in a Small Group

 Today is sadly your final day on the road, but the tour isn't over just yet.

 You will then continue your journey back towards Iceland's capital, Reykjavík.
 Once here, you can take in more of the local culture.
-If you still have some energy, this would be a great chance to take a walk around the city and see the many shops, cafes and bars.
+If you still have some energy, this would be a great chance to take a walk around the city and see the many shops, cafes, and bars.

-You will spend the night at your accommodation in Reykjavík.
+You will spend the night at your accommodation in Reykjavik.

-The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximise your chances to see them if weather allows.
-Please be aware that your itinerary may have to be rearranged due to weather conditions.
+The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.
+Please be aware that your itinerary may have to be rearranged to better fit your arrival date and time.

-It can happen, in the case of extreme weather, that an activity is cancelled.
-If your chosen activity is cancelled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.
+It can happen, in the case of extreme weather, that an activity is canceled.
+If your chosen activity is canceled, we will assist you with rearranging or booking other activities when possible, and any potential price difference will be refunded to you.

 Note that Icelandic roads and pavements can be slippery in the wintertime.
 We recommend you bring shoes with slip-resistant soles or ice-grip shoe covers.
 The covers can be purchased in most supermarkets and gas stations around the country.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.
 Super budget level accommodations will be arranged in hostel dorm beds.
 For budget and comfort levels, bookings for one person will be arranged in single rooms, and bookings for two or more people will share a twin/double or triple room(s).
 For quality level, odd number groups will always be allocated a single room.
 If you are travelling in a group, but prefer a single room, please make separate bookings.
 Teenagers and children will be arranged in the same room with parents.
 If additional room(s) is needed, additional costs will incur.
-For multi-day guided tours, accommodation cannot be upgraded and the levels below do not apply.
-Guide to Iceland will provide you with the best available accommodation at the time of your booking from our preferred partners.
-If our preferred partners are fully booked at the time of your booking, we will find another suitable accommodation for you of similar level.
-We always do our best to accommodate special requests, which may incur additional costs.
-Press choose a date to find availability.

 Dormitory beds with shared bathrooms in guesthouses or hostels, such as HI Hostels.
 Located in the capital region.
 Breakfast is not included.